udexon/Phoshell/README.md

 - Diversification of Programming Languages and Frameworks
 - Separation of CLI and GUI

-To TLDR the long story:
+To TLDR the long stories:

 - Is it possible to unify all programming languages with a universal script?
 - Is it possible to create a CLI shell that can program GUI interactively?